ScoutEngineeringDay/SED-Web-Application/README.md

 # SED Web Registration Application Development

 This program is in development and is to be used for the Mitre Scout Engineering Day as a Registration Web Service.
 The front end of the registration service and is written in HTML, JavaScript, Python and CSS; while to back end is done using MySQL.
-Anyone who would like to help with development please contact Ryan Dufrene at rdufrene@mitre.org.
+Anyone who would like to help with development please contact Ryan Dufrene at rdufrene@mitre.org, or Walter Hiranpat at whiranpat@mitre.org.

 # Installation